ServiceNow - Update Tickets

 Connection and CredentialsWhen Use stored credentials from the adapter is toggled off, some of the connection fields below are required to create the connection, while other fields are optional.

-ServiceNow Domain - The full URL of your ServiceNow server.
+ServiceNow Domain - The full URL for your ServiceNow instance.

-Client ID and Client Secret - The OAuth Client ID and Client Secret for OAuth access to ServiceNow.
+OAuth Client ID and OAuth Client Secret - The credentials for OAuth-based access to ServiceNow.
 Refer to OAuth 2.0 with Inbound REST for full details on how to obtain the OAuth Token.

-Refresh Token - When using OAuth authentication, enter the Refresh Token issued by your ServiceNow instance.
+OAuth Refresh Token - When using the OAuth method of authentication, enter the value of the Refresh Token issued by a ServiceNow instance.
+This token is used to obtain new access tokens without requiring the user to reauthenticate.

-Resource Apigee - The specific resources you want the APIgee token to grant access to (if applicable).
+Resource Apigee - The specific resources that the Apigee token is configured to access.

 Verify SSL (optional) - Select whether to verify the SSL certificate of the server against the CA database inside of Axonius.
 For more details, see SSL Trust & CA Settings.